SAP-archive/teched2020-DAT262/README.md

 - In order to create test changes on the EPM Sales Order data without having access to the SAP GUI in the S/4HANA system, (a variant of) the EPM Data Generator reports needs to be executed as an ABAP Function Modul call from a Data Intelligence Pipeline.<br>

-The Deep Dive live demos and the hands-on Exercise contents reflect the above scenarios and provide a consecutive approach for their realization.<br>
+The Deep Dive live demos and the hands-on Exercise contents reflect the above scenarios and provide a consecutive approach for their realization.<br><br>
-Other than during the on-site TechEd events in the past years, it was not feasible to provide the Eclipse based ABAP Development Tools (ADT) and the SAP GUI to our participants in the this year's virtual version of the TechEd.<br>
+Other than during the on-site TechEd events in the past years, it was not feasible to provide the Eclipse based ABAP Development Tools (ADT) and the SAP GUI to our participants in the this year's virtual version of the TechEd.<br><br>
 But it is a goal of this workshop to show and get the hands on the complete end-to-end implementation processes of ABAP integration with SAP Data Intelligence.
 For this reason, all parts of this session that require these (local) applications will be presented as **live Deep Dive demos, conducted in ADT and in SAP S/4HANA by the trainer**, the **Exercises - in opposite - are then performed by the participants** in SAP Data Intelligence and will leverage those objects in S/4HANA that got created during the Deep Dive sections.

 - **[Overview and Getting Started](exercises/ex0/)**